The Metrics of Teacher Effectiveness and Teacher Quality Research

-This book will be of great interest to education academics and postgraduate students specialising in teacher performance, accountability and governance.
+This book will be of great interest to education academics and postgraduate students specializing in teacher performance, accountability and governance.

 Chapter One.
 Framing the Scene